All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 Women who take hormones to improve symptoms of menopause may have an increased risk of ovarian cancer.

 In the early stages of ovarian cancer, you may not notice any symptoms.
 The symptoms you do feel might seem to be unrelated to cancer, such as abdominal bloating, feeling full quickly or a frequent need to urinate.
-However, stronger symptoms can mean that the ovarian cancer is advanced.
+However, stronger symptoms can mean that ovarian cancer is advanced.
 This is why frequent screening is so important.

 Signs and symptoms of ovarian cancer may include: